rackerlabs/otter/CONTRIBUTING.md

 - If a PR does not have the "in progress" label, it is considered up for review.
 If an author realizes a PR needs more work (usually after a reviewer has made some comments), they may add the "in progress" label.
+- Reviewers should assign the PR to themselves.
+This helps prevent multiple parties reviewing concurrently and finding mostly the same problems.
+Reviewers should unassign themselves when they're done.
 - Reviewers may merge PRs immediately after the final review if no changes are necessary.
 - Any party may request an additional reviewer, at which point the PR must not